«Veteran's Bureau Home

 Honor A Veteran

-Albany County Executive Mike Breslin, Congressman Paul Tonko and the Honor-A-Veteran Committee commemorated the life of veteran John J. McNulty, Jr. at a ceremony on Monday, October 4, 2010 at the Legnard-Curtin Legion Post, Green Island, NY.
+Albany County Executive Mike Breslin, Congressman Michael McNulty and the Honor-A-Veteran Committee commemorated veteran John Vincent J. Egan, Sr. at a ceremony on May 5, 2007, in Albany.

-The Honor-A-Veteran ceremony is typically held every first Monday of the month to honor a deceased veteran of the community.
+The Honor-A-Veteran ceremony is held the first Monday of each month to honor a deceased veteran of the community.